Tapan-Kumar-Mahato/Landholding-Patterns-in-Indian-Agriculture/README.md

-# 📊 Landholding-Patterns-in-Indian-Agriculture

-This project explores agricultural holdings data using **Python**.
-It focuses on data cleaning and producing multiple visualizations to uncover insights into operational holdings across various categories.

----

-##  Data Cleaning Steps:
-- Cleaned inconsistent column names for uniformity.
-- Replaced missing value placeholders (`NA`, `NaN`, `-`) with `NaN` for consistency.
-- Removed any duplicate rows to ensure clean data.
-- Converted holding and area columns to numeric types safely using `pd.to_numeric`.
-- Dropped rows where crucial fields (`state`, `district`, total calculations) were missing.

----

-## 📊 Visualizations Included:

-1. **Box Plot**
-   Visualizes: Operated Area by Land Size Class.

-2. **Pie Chart**
-   Visualizes: Distribution of Holdings by Category.

-3. **Bar Chart**
-   Visualizes: Total Operational Holdings grouped by Social Group Type.

-4. **Line Plot**
-   Visualizes: Average Operated Area across different Land Size Classes.

-5. **Heatmap**
-   Visualizes: Top 10 States by Average Operated Area.

-6. **Treemap**
-   Visualizes: Distribution of Holding Types (with readable, shortened labels).

----

-## 📚 Libraries Used:
-- `pandas` — data manipulation.
-- `numpy` — numeric operations.
-- `seaborn` and `matplotlib` — data visualization.
-- `squarify` — treemap visualization.

----

-## 🚀 Result:

-This project combines clean, professional plots and strong data preparation practices to analyze landholding data.
-It highlights how visualizations can simplify complex data and help uncover trends and patterns.
+📊 Landholding Patterns in Indian Agriculture
+This project explores landholding data in Indian agriculture using Python.
+It emphasizes robust data cleaning and generates insightful visualizations to better understand operational holdings across various dimensions like land size, social groups, tenancy types, and regional patterns.

+🔍 Data Cleaning Process
+The dataset was thoroughly preprocessed with the following steps:

+Standardized column names: Removed whitespace and special characters; converted to lowercase for consistency.

+Replaced placeholders: Unified missing value indicators (NA, NaN, -, and empty strings) to NaN.

+Removed duplicates and irrelevant rows: Dropped rows with missing state or district data and removed exact duplicates.

+Converted columns to numeric: Ensured that holding and area columns were safely converted using pd.to_numeric.

+Calculated summary fields:

+total_operational_holdings

+total_operated_area

+avg_area_per_holding (average area per holding)

+Final cleanup: Dropped any rows where summary columns were missing.

+📈 Visualizations Included
+The project presents the following plots using matplotlib, seaborn, and squarify:

+Box Plot
+What it shows: Operated Area distribution across Land Size Classes.

+Pie Chart
+What it shows: Proportion of Holdings by Category.

+Bar Chart
+What it shows: Total Operational Holdings grouped by Social Group Type.

+Line Plot
+What it shows: Average Operated Area across different Land Size Classes.

+Heatmap
+What it shows: Top 10 Indian States by Average Operated Area.

+Treemap
+What it shows: Distribution of Holding Types (labels are human-readable and compact).

+🧰 Libraries Used
+pandas – Data loading and preprocessing

+numpy – Numerical operations

+matplotlib & seaborn – Visualization and plotting

+squarify – Treemap visualization

+🚀 Project Outcome
+This project showcases how clear data processing and professional visualizations can turn raw agricultural statistics into actionable insights.
+The analysis reveals key trends in land ownership, operational fragmentation, and regional differences in holding patterns.